ODonnchadha/asp-net-core-7-minimal-apis/README.md

 - IMPPEMENTING BUSINESS LOGIC WITH ENDPOINT FILTERS:
     - Filters for minimal APIs.
 Comparison to ASAP.NET Core MVC filters.
 Common scenarios.
+    - A pipeline of filters that runs after MVC has selected the action to execute.
+        - These filters allow you to run code before or after specific stages in the request processing pipeline.
+            01. Authorization filters.
+            02. Resource filters.
+            03. (Model binding.)
+            04. Action filters.
+            05. (Action.)
+            06. Exception filters.
+            07. Result filters.
+            08. (Result executes.)
+            09. Result filters.
+            10. Resource filters.
+        - There is no comparable filter pipeline for minimal APIs.
+            - As an alternative, endpoint filters are supported.
+                - Not as extensive.
+Running code before/after endpoint handler.
+                - Inspecting/modifying parameters provided during endpoint handler invocation.
+                - Intercepting the response behavior of an endpoint handler.
+            - e.g.: Logging request/response information.
+Transforming the request/response.
+            - (Dis)allowing a request.
+Validating the incoming request.
+        - A request travels down the list of endpoint filters and then back up again in reverse order.
+            - The order in which filters are added is inportant!
+Filters can short-circuit the pipeline.

 - SECURING YOUR MINIMAL API:
     - y.